yurovsky/yurovsky.github.io/_posts/2016-02-20-mercedes-w124-e320-wagon.md

 ![E320 Wagon](/assets/wagon.jpg)

-The rear seats fold forward nicely and latch flat into the floor, there is a nice removable cargo cover and cargo net system included, and the car even provides two rear-facing seats in the back and is technically able to seat seven people when needed.
+The rear seats fold forward nicely in two sections and latch flat into the floor, there is a removable cargo cover and cargo net system included, and the car even provides two rear-facing seats in the back and is technically able to seat seven people when needed.
 The included roof rack works well and is easy to adjust.
 The wagons feature a hydraulic self-levelling rear suspension that